debigonz/inventoryControlService/README.md

 In this first stage, an authentication and authorization service will be implemented using **Spring Security** with **OAuth2**.
 This service will allow users to log in securely and manage their permissions within the system.

+### Stage 2: Product service and Api Gateway

+In the second instance, the product service and API gateway were implemented.
+Both are secure and were configured as **OAuth2 resource servers**.

+### Stage 3: Inventory service

+In stage 3, the Inventory Service was implemented.
+As mentioned above, this is also an **OAuth2 resource server**.
+It was also configured with **OpenFeign** to communicate with the Product Service.

 ## Repository Structure

 The repository is organized into the following folders: